-- integrated knowledge of functionalist, discourse, systems and ideological theories of translation, including an understanding of and ability to apply key terms, concepts, facts, principles and theories pertaining to these theories of translation; - an understanding of a range of methods of enquiry in translation studies and their suitability to specific investigations; and the ability to select and apply functionalist, discourse, systems and ideological principles and theories of translation in applications of theory to practice; - the ability to identify, analyse, critically reflect on and address complex translation problems by applying evidence-based solutions and theory-driven arguments; - the ability to make translation decisions in an ethical and professional manner, and the ability to justify those decisions and actions drawing on appropriate theories and approaches in the field of translation studies; - the ability to develop appropriate processes of information gathering for translation theory and translation practice, independently validate sources of information, and evaluate and manage the information; - the ability to develop and communicate ideas and opinions pertaining to functionalist, discourse, systems and ideological translation theories and problems in well-formed arguments, using appropriate academic, professional, or occupational discourse; and - the ability to accurately identify, evaluate and address own learning needs in a self-directed manner, and to facilitate collaborative learning processes by actively and meaningfully participating in group tasks.
+- terms, concepts, facts, principles and theories pertaining to these theories of translation: - an understanding of a range of methods of enquiry in translation studies and their suitability to specific investigations; and the ability to select and apply functionalist, discourse, systems and ideological principles and theories of translation in applications of theory to practice; - the ability to identify, analyse, critically reflect on and address complex translation problems by applying evidence-based solutions and theory-driven arguments; - the ability to make translation decisions in an ethical and professional manner, and the ability to justify those decisions and actions drawing on appropriate theories and approaches in the field of translation studies; - the ability to develop appropriate processes of information gathering for translation theory and translation practice, independently validate sources of information, and evaluate and manage the information: - the ability to develop and communicate ideas and opinions pertaining to functionalist, discourse, systems and ideological translation theories and problems in well-formed arguments, using appropriate academic, professional, or occupational discourse; and - the ability to accurately identify, evaluate and address own learning needs in a self-directed manner, and to facilitate collaborative learning processes by actively and meaningfully participating in group tasks.

-- The formal formative assessments may include theoretical essays, practical translation assignments, class presentations, shorter written assignments and tests - All formative assessment counts towards the participation mark.
+- The formal formative assessments may include theoretical essays, practical translation assignments, class presentations, shorter written assignments and tests. - All formative assessment counts towards the participation mark.